 –Unfilled #16 (SrgMPdnS)–

-- Expressible: ‘Todi komal ni’, ‘Bhairavi tivra Ma’ (or ‘Todi‘s poorvang + Bhairavi‘s uttarang’)
+- Proximate: ‘Todi komal ni’, ‘Bhairavi tivra Ma’

-- Murchanas: Kedar (on re), Jogeshwari Pancham (on ga), Mangal Todi (on Pa), Lachari Kanada (on dha)
+- Murchanas: Kedar (on re), Jogeshwari Pancham (on ga), Mangal Todi (on Pa)

-- Analysis: Can also be seen as ‘Mangal Gujari add Pa’ – or as the ‘final komal step’ in the implied ‘Kalyan > Marwa > Poorvi > Todi‘ chain – i.e. ‘start with all swaras set to their highest positions, then make one more of them komal each time, jumping in ascending 5ths from re’ (SRGMPDNS > SrGMPDNS > SrGMPdNS > SrgMPdNS > SrgMPdnS).
+Analysis: It also offers several handy murchanas, as a ‘missing member’ of the Kedar set, and has only two imperfect swaras (Pn) – while its reversal gives the ‘Major Scale b5‘.
+To me, this scale can be seen as the ‘final komal step’ in a theoretical ‘Kalyan > Marwa > Poorvi > Todi‘ chain – i.e. ‘start with all swaras set to their highest positions, then make one more of them komal each time, jumping in ascending 5ths from re’ (SRGMPDNS > SrGMPDNS > SrGMPdNS > SrgMPdNS > SrgMPdnS: listen below).
 These geometric proximities afford it a curious place in the raga universe: taking a heavyweight low-high split of ‘Todi–Bhairavi‘, while also being just a single swara-shift from both these ragas (…could it work as a ‘missing link’ between them?
-Either way, it is true that ‘#16 is to Yaman as Bhupali Todi is to Bhupali‘, in the sense of the formers being ‘all-komal’ versions of the latters: so maybe #16 should be called something like ‘Kalyani Todi‘?).
-It also offers several handy murchanas, as a ‘missing member’ of the Kedar set – while its reversal gives the ‘Major Scale b5‘.
+Either way, it is true that ‘#16 is to Yaman as Bhupali Todi is to Bhupali‘, in the sense of the formers being ‘all-komal‘ versions of the latters: so maybe #16 should be named something like ‘Kalyani Todi‘?).

-- Side quest: following the ‘chal chain’: Given the ‘flattening pattern’ outlined above (‘flatten in order of ascending generic 5ths, starting from re’: i.e. ‘R>D>G>N‘), the next implied step (‘N>M‘) would lead to lowering the tivra Ma: producing ‘SrgmPdnS’, i.e. the ‘all-komal‘ Bhairavi (and thus traversing both numerical extremities of the dartboard: #1.
+- Side quest: following the ‘chal chain’: Given the ‘flattening pattern’ outlined above (‘flatten in order of ascending 5ths, starting from re‘: i.e. ‘R>D>G>N‘), the next implied step (‘N>M‘) would lead to lowering the tivra Ma: producing ‘SrgmPdnS’, i.e. the ‘all-komal‘ Bhairavi (and thus traversing both numerical extremities of the dartboard: #1.
 Kalyan, #32.
 Bhairavi).
 After this, the next upward 5th-jump is the tritonal ‘M>S‘ – and, since Sa cannot be flattened, the resulting scale ends up ‘re-rooted’: as a ‘flat Sa’ just equates to raising all other swaras by the same amount: giving ‘SRGPdDNS‘ (‘Shankara double-Dha‘, or ‘Hansadhwani add double-dha’).
-This ‘shifting circle’ is completed with a final step of ‘S>P‘, introducing a ‘komal Pa’, i.e. reintroducing the original tivra Ma (=’SRGMdDNS‘: or ‘Raj Kalyan double-dha’).
-[How long until you get back to the exact recurrence of the original scale form?
-Or if you do similarly with a different interval generator?
-Or go backwards around the swara wheel?
-Let me know…I’m already working on it!]
+This ‘shifting circle’ is then transformed with a step of ‘S>P‘, introducing a ‘komal Pa‘, i.e. reintroducing the original tivra Ma (=’SRGMdDNS‘: or ‘Raj Kalyan double-Dha‘).
+At this point, there is no ‘next perfect 5th’ to flatten (which, in this case, would be M>r), thus ending the sequence.
+[To extend this concept: which combinations of ‘starting points’ and ‘jump vectors’ would eventually lead to an exact recurrence of the original scale form?
+Share your insights!]

 –Unfilled #22 (SrgmPDNS)–

-- Expressible: ‘Patdeep komal re’, ‘Ahiri shuddha ni’, ‘Asa Bhairav komal ga’ (or ‘Bhairavi‘s poorvang + Yaman‘s uttarang’)
+- Proximate: ‘Patdeep komal re’, ‘Ahiri shuddha ni’, ‘Bhatiyari Bhairav komal ga’

 - Murchanas: ‘Unfilled #11‘ (on ma)

-- Analysis: Perhaps the most surprising ragascape omission – given its robust ‘SmP triangle’, neatly palindromic nature, and A-list poorvang–uttarang combination of ‘Bhairavi–Yaman‘ (=’all-komal low, all-shuddha high’).
-Also relatable to other famous palindromic forms: either ‘Bhairav komal ga shuddha Dha’ (i.e. shifting Bhairav’s G-d ‘one step closer to Sa’, thus retaining the original symmetry), or ‘Kafi komal re shuddha ni’ (the same idea, but moving R-n closer to Sa instead).
-Oddly, I can’t even identify any ragas which are only one ‘double-swara‘ away (i.e. produced by ‘doubling’ any one of #22‘s chal swaras, e.g. ‘S-r-g…’ > ‘S-rR-g…’).
+Analysis: In some senses the most surprising ragascape omission, given its robust ‘SmP triangle’, palindromic structure, and A-list poorvang–uttarang combination of ‘Bhairavi–Yaman‘ (=’all-komal low, all-shuddha high’).
+Also relatable to other famous palindromic forms: either ‘Bhairav komal ga shuddha Dha‘ (i.e. shifting Bhairav’s G-d ‘one semitone closer to Sa‘, thus retaining the original Sa–Ma symmetry), or ‘Kafi komal re shuddha ni‘ (the same idea, but shifting R-n towards Sa instead).
+On the other hand, the SrgmPDNS scale (along with its murchana counterpart #11) contains 5 imperfect and 4 detached swaras: the maximum possible for a 7-note scale.
+Still, I’m surprised that I can’t yet trace any ragas which are only a ‘double-swara‘ away (i.e. produced by ‘doubling’ any one of #22‘s chal, e.g. ‘S-r-g…’ > ‘S-rR-g…’) – although Abhirang’s Carnatic-borrowed ‘Kinnareshapriya‘ is a nearby ‘no-ma‘ relative (SrgPDNS).
 Ripe for exploration!

 –Unfilled #24 (SrgmPdNS)–

-- Expressible: ‘Bhairavi shuddha Ni’, ‘Bhairav komal ga’, ‘Todi shuddha Ma’, ‘Kirwani komal re’ (or ‘Bhairavi‘s poorvang + Todi‘s uttarang’)
+- Proximate: ‘Bhairavi shuddha Ni’, ‘Bhairav komal ga’, ‘Todi shuddha Ma’, ‘Kirwani komal re’

 - Murchanas: ‘Unfilled #15‘ (on ma)